daKmoR/testing-workflow-for-web-components/README.md

 ### Run it bare bone

-The nice thing with everything we proposed so far is that is fully es module and does need no transpilation (except bare modules).
+The nice thing with everything we proposed so far is that we only used es modules and did no transpilation at all (except bare modules specifiers).
 So just by creating a `test/index.html`.

 ```html